Teen Mom Alum Jenelle Evans Sings ‘Undefeated’ In New Video After Husband’s Assault Charges Dropped

 Evans is no stranger to controversy.
 In 2019, Evans was fired from the hit reality show Teen Mom 2 after her husband allegedly shot and killed her beloved dog, Nugget, for biting their daughter — who was 2 years old at the time — in the face.

-Following the incident, Evans told PEOPLE that she “was working to fix my marriage.”
+Following the incident, Evans told Us Weekly that she “was working to fix my marriage.”

 “This is a new chapter for me and my family,” she added.
 “I will continue to try what’s best for me and my family.”